ObieMunoz/adventPuzzler/README.md

 1. Place adventPuzzler.js and package.json in the same folder.
 2. Run 'npm install'.

+Care was taken to prevent this module from intentionally making multiple fetch requests to the Advent of Code website.
+The module will first look to see if a data file for the specific day requested is already in the local directory before making any fetch requests.

+<em><strong>Please do not attempt to circumvent this procedure.</strong></em>

 ## USAGE:

 1. Load in your project with :